 The term "Independent Director" is used to refer to a director who is not an "interested person," as defined in the Investment Company Act of 1940, as amended (the "1940 Act"), of the Company, of Kayne Anderson or of the Company's underwriters in offerings of its securities from time to time as defined in the 1940 Act.
-None of the Independent Directors (other than Mr. Isenberg) nor any of their immediate family members, has ever been a director, officer or employee of Kayne Anderson or its affiliates.
-From 1998 to 2002, Mr. Isenberg was a board member of Kayne Anderson Rudnick Mutual Funds, whose investment adviser, Kayne Anderson Rudnick Investment Management, LLC, was formerly an affiliate of KACALP.
-Kevin S. McCarthy is an "interested person" or "Interested Director" by virtue of his employment relationship with Kayne Anderson.
+None of the Independent Directors nor any of their immediate family members, has ever been a director, officer or employee of Kayne Anderson or its affiliates.
+Kevin S. McCarthy, James C. Baker and Terry A. Hart are "interested persons" or "Interested Directors" by virtue of their employment relationships with Kayne Anderson.

 The Board of Directors of each Company has adopted a mandatory retirement policy.
-No director may be nominated or stand for re-election if that director would have his or her 75th birthday before the stockholders' meeting at which that director would be elected.
-Once elected, a director may complete his or her term even if that director turns 75 during such term.
+No director may be nominated or stand for re-election if that director would have his or her 72nd birthday before the stockholders' meeting at which that director would be elected.
+Once elected, a director may complete his or her term even if that director turns 72 during such term.